-Subordinated debt totalling EUR 47 million represents Tier 2 capital for the Bank in the amount of EUR 19.4 million pursuant to Regulation of the European Parliament and of the Council No. 575/2013 (Note 33).
+Subordinated debt totalling EUR 20 million represents Tier 2 capital for the Bank in the amount of EUR 20 million pursuant to Regulation of the European Parliament and of the Council No. 575/2013 (Note 33).

 OTP Financing Netherlands B.V. is a financial company, a member of the OTP Group, with its seat at Westblaak 89, 3012 KG Rotterdam, Netherlands.
+OTP Financing Malta Company Ltd. is a member of the OTP Group with seat at Level 2, Regional Business Centre, University Heights, MSD 1751, Msida, Malta.

-The Company's scope of business mainly includes:
+The scope of business of the above companies primarily includes:

-- Raising and provision of financial borrowings and loans, accession to a debt as a co-debtor; - Provision of financial guarantees, provision of securities to third parties; - Advisory and consulting activities; - Investments of financial funds; and - Lease, development, management, acquisition of movable and immovable assets.
+- Raising and provision of financial borrowings and loans, accession to a debt as a co-debtor; - Provision of financial guarantees, provision of securities to third parties; - Advisory and consulting activities; - · Investments of financial funds; and - Lease, development, management, acquisition of movable and immovable assets.